 Coach Omar was born and raised In Hamilton, Ontario, Canada prior to relocating to South Bend, Indiana to be with his wife.
 After graduating from Cathedral High School (Hamilton, ON), he continued his education at Mohawk College (Hamilton, ON) where he earned a Degree in Police Foundations.
 In 2005, Coach Omar received an athletic and academic scholarship to Cape Breton University (Sydney, NS).
 While attending Cape Breton, he served as the men's soccer team captain, and helped capture the team's first Atlantic University Conference Championship.
 Throughout his career Coach Omar was named a first team All-Star, Academic-All-Canadian, and the Canadian Interuniversity Male Athlete of the Week.
 In 2008 he received a Bachelor of Arts in Community Studies Degree.

-Coach Omar resides in South Bend, Ind. with his wife Belen and is the proud father of three: Solena (12), Roman (8) and their new baby Vincenzo who was born on January 18th.
+Coach Omar resides in South Bend, Ind. with his wife Belen and is the proud father of three: Solena (13), Roman (9),and Vincenzo (1).